emmiegit/str-macro/README.md

 Rust crate for the `str!()` macro, which makes the conveniences available from `vec![]` available for `String` as well.

+Has no dependencies, and should work on any Rust release channel.

 * Create an empty `String`

 ```rust